 Prefill the new oil filters with approved engine oil.
-Also, lubricate the filter gaskets with engine oil (1).
-Hand tighten the oil filters until they contact the sealing surface of the oil filter housing (2).
-Manually tighten the oil filters an additional /4 to 1 full turn (3).
+Refer to Figure 9, also, lubricate the filter gaskets with engine oil (1).
+Hand tightens the oil filters until they contact the sealing surface of the oil filter housing (2).
+Manually tighten the oil filters an additional 3/4 to 1 full turn (3).